PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_API.md

-### Suspend apk push by serial number and app package name
+### Disable apk push by serial number and app package name

-This api allows the thirdparty system suspend an exist push by specifing the serial number of terminal and the app package name.
+This api allows the thirdparty system disable an exist push by specifing the serial number of terminal and the app package name.
 The function of this API is same as the above one

 **API**

 ```
-public Result<String> SuspendApkPushBySnAndPackageName(string serialNo, string packageName)
+public Result<String> DisableApkPushBySnAndPackageName(string serialNo, string packageName)
 ```

 **Input parameter(s) description**